 Antiparasitic treatment is indicated for all cases of acute, congenital, or reactivated Chagas disease and for chronic indeterminate infection in children up to age 18 years.
 The younger the patient and the earlier treatment is started, the more likely that treatment will result in parasitologic cure.

-The efficacy of treatment decreases as the duration of infection lengthens, and side effects are more likely in adults.
+The efficacy of treatment decreases as the duration of infection lengthens, and adverse effects are more likely in adults.
 Treatment is indicated for T. cruzi-infected children up to age 18 years.
 It is recommended for those 18 to 50 years unless they have evidence of advanced cardiac or gastrointestinal (GI) disease.
 For patients > 50 years, treatment is individualized based on potential risks and benefits.

 Once signs of advanced cardiac or GI disease appear, antiparasitic drugs are not recommended.

 The only effective antiparasitic drugs are